andyjeffries/andyjeffries/content/posts/international-master-instructor-course-2016.md

 The first session of the day was on self-defence, run by GM Kim, Moon-Ok.
 Before going on to the dojang floor we watch a 20 minute video in the classroom containing the entire new syllabus of Kukkiwon-Taekwondo self-defence.
 I recorded this on my iPad, but as GM Kim said it was a rough version and not the finished product, I won’t be uploading it anywhere.
 I was pleased to see that it includes all of the stuff that we already do in my dojang, including breakfalls, hapkido-style joint locks and throws, as well as more Judo style takedowns, gun/knife disarms and BJJ type submissions such as rear naked chokes, armbars, guillotines and americanas.

 We then went on to the floor to practice some wrist and hair releases.
 These were very similar to how my dojang already does it but with some subtle differences in placement and style.
-When the Kukkiwon finishes the final SD DVD it’ll be easier to ensure everyone is teaching the same syllabus.
+When the Kukkiwon finishes the final self-defence DVD it’ll be easier to ensure everyone is teaching the same syllabus.

 After that was a philosophy lecture by the president of the World Taekwondo Academy.
 He went through what were important elements of health and types of breathing: